spacemeshos/docs/docs/start/smeshing/smeshing_basic/advanced_config.md

 title: Advanced Smapp Configuration
 ---

-After running Smapp, you should see two config files in the Spacemesh data directory:
+After running Smapp, you should see two config files in the Smapp data directory:

 ```bash
 node-config.7c8cef2b.json